azifan/Qultra/README.md

 ### Extra step for Windows

-To finish preparing QuantUS to be run, to support the Philips RF parser, compile `Parsers\philips_rf_parser.c` into a `Parsers\philips_rf_parser` executable using Windows C compiler of choice.
+To finish preparing QuantUS to be run, to support the Philips RF parser, compile `src\Parsers\philips_rf_parser.c` into a `src\Parsers\philips_rf_parser` executable using Windows C compiler of choice.

 ## Running